NDMA & NDEA: What’s the Difference?

 NDMA and NDEA are both classified by the Environmental Protection Agency as probable human carcinogens.
 Exposure to these carcinogens can cause tumors to develop in the respiratory tract.
-Specifically, an individual may develop liver, kidney, stomach, colorectal, and/or intestinal cancer.
+Specifically, an individual may develop liver, stomach, colorectal, pancreatic, prostate, esophageal, and/or intestinal cancer.
 Exposure has also been linked to non-hodgkin’s lymphoma, leukemia, and multiple myeloma.

 What’s the Difference?

 The main difference between NDMA and NDEA is toxicity.
 NDEA happens to be about three times more toxic than NDMA.

 What Should I Do?

 If you or a loved one took a recalled valsartan, irbesartan, or losartan and developed prostate cancer (before age 60), lower esophageal cancer, non-hodgkins lymphoma, leukemia, multiple myeloma, colon, stomach, intestinal, or pancreatic cancer, please fill out the form below.
 We deliver the Gold standard advocacy you deserve.